lanjelot/ctfs/README.md

+# CTF Notes

-# My notes on past CTF writeups
+These are my notes on past CTF write-ups, with a focus on `web`, `crypto` and realistic challenges.

 - [Web](#web-)
 - [Mobile](#mobile-)